 Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.
 (Proverbs 3:5-6)

-Trauma makes everyday decision making more difficult.
-The mind seems to always be distracted by the terrible events that took place.
-The verse says to be trusting in the Lord and to be acknowledging Him.
-In making decisions you should ask, “What does God want me to do and what will glorify God?”
-In tough decisions make a list of reasons why you should do it and another list of reasons why you should not do something.
-After making your lists compare the two lists.
-Circle the most important items on the lists.
+Trauma makes everyday decision making more difficult as the mind is distracted by the terrible events that took place.
+The above verse says to trust in the Lord and to acknowledge Him.
+In making decisions you should ask, What does God want me to do and what will glorify God?
+When making tough decisions, make two lists: one of reasons why you should do it and the second why you should not.
+After making your lists, compare them and circle the most important items.
 Put checks by items that would glorify the Lord.
-By examining the lists, your decision may become clear.
+Examining these lists will help your decision to become clear.

 If I say, Surely the darkness shall cover me; even the night shall be light about me.
 Yea, the darkness hideth not from thee; but the night shineth as the day: the darkness and the light are both alike to thee.
 (Psalms 139:11-12)

 To God the night is the same as the light.
 When the sounds of the night and the nightmares come, there is no reason to fear.
-Because God was there watching over him by night, David could know that the night would be light around him.
-God keeps watch by night.
-Because everything is as clear to God at night as it is during the day, He can be a good watchman during the night.
-Psalms 4:8 says, “I will both lay me down in peace, and sleep: for thou, LORD, only makest me dwell in safety.”
-Lie down and get a good night’s sleep.
+Because God was there watching over David by night, he knew that the night would be light around him.
+God keeps watch by night and everything is as clear to Him at night as it is during the day, He is a good watchman during the night.
+Psalms 4:8 says, I will both lay me down in peace, and sleep: for thou, LORD, only makest me dwell in safety.
+Lie down and get a good night s sleep.
 Let God watch over you.

 Email: Todd R. Cook